 There is a common perception that Tyson Fury (32-0-1, 23 KOs) does worse against "small heavyweights".
 This was once demonstrated by Steve Cunningham (30-9-1, 13 KOs), two-time World Heavyweight Champion.

 "The Gypsy King" remains the WBC heavyweight champion, although he has until September 2 to announce whether he intends to continue his career.
-Alexander Usik (20-0, 13 KOs) holds three other titles - IBF, WBA and WBO, which he defended a week ago, defeating Anthony Joshua for the second time.
+Alexander Usik (20-0, 13 KOs) holds the other three titles, IBF, WBA and WBO, which he defended a week ago by defeating Anthony Joshua for the second time.

 The Englishman announced his return from a very short athletic retirement to be able to unify the entire royal division.
 But there are also those who hoped Joshua would win the rematch because they preferred Fury to face him rather than Usik.
 According to the USS, Fury could lose his undefeated status in a fight against the Ukrainian.